alexisvincent/systemjs-hot-reloader/README.md

 Last step is to import again all modules we deleted, by calling import on the one that changed-module hierarchy will make sure all get loaded again.

 ## Unload hook
-Any module, which has dangerous side effects and you want to hot-reload should export
+Any module, which leaves side effects in the browser and you want to hot-reload properly should export
 ```javascript
 export function __unload(){
 	// cleanup here